gvtz10/gvtz10/README.md

 Hi, I’m Gus Vietze, a recent graduate from the University of Rochester with a dual degree in Mathematics and Data Science.
 My academic work and hands-on experience as a Data Analyst at M&T Bank sparked my interest for crafting impactful data-driven solutions.
 I have a strong foundation in data analysis, programming, statistics, and machine learning, and I’m eager to further refine my skills in new professional challenges.
-I’m currently seeking opportunities as a data analyst or software developer.
+I’m currently seeking opportunities as a data analyst.

 Outside of work, I enjoy playing chess, soccer, and camping.